cannatag/ldap3/docs/manual/source/modify.rst

 The MODIFY operation
 ####################

-The **MOdify** operation allows a client to request the modification of an entry already present in the LDAP directory.
+The **Modify** operation allows a client to request the modification of an entry already present in the LDAP directory.

 To perform a Modify operation you must specify the dn of the entry and the kind of changes requested.